conestack/yafowil.documentation/docs-source/architecture.rst

 Callables everywhere
 --------------------

 If you work with YAFOWIL for the first time it probably feels a bit different compared to other multiple class inheriting, schema based forms.

 Instead YAFOWIL uses simple callables at several places.
-You never need to inherit any class from yafowil.* (and if you think you need to you don't understand its architecture).
+You never need to inherit any class from yafowil.* (and if you think you need to you don't understand its architecture and should ask us to improve this documentation).

 Callables are used for every extensible aspect of YAFOWIL.
 They are bundled as blueprints and used via the factory.

 Explanation: Callables are simple functions oder instances of a class with a ``__call__`` method.

 Widget
 ------